Author’s background: Went to a public university in Georgia, have been around many interesting places though.

 For example, people who do a Master’s in CS are extending their schooling because they probably couldn’t find a job.
 It’s an anti-signal.
 American study abroad programs that last 6 weeks at Oxford are basically renting the Oxford dorms while the students there are out.
 The actual prestigious programs are probably like the Williams Oxford program or the Columbia University Sciences Po Dual BA, not just “studying at Oxford” or doing a “Master’s at Columbia.”
 And it’s not the program that gives the prestige but the quality of people that make a place prestigious.

 Personally, I think such cash cow programs dilute a school’s brand, but I wonder how important brand even is and if these programs are a necessary evil and filter/trap for the unaware.
 Nobody has an incentive to stop them.
-People pursue scale in spite of quality.
+People pursue scale and money in spite of quality.

 Is gatekeeping the answer?

 It’s conceivable the type of organization that selects for the best people isn’t one based around gatekeeping.
 In college, there was a rowing team where anyone can join, but how attention is allocated depends on whether people show up for 6AM practices.
 I think open source software is similar.
 The purpose of interviewing is to match short-term impressions with long-term performance, but it’s a very lossy metric.
 I’ve come to the realization that colleges, interviewers, and investors are often bad at judging real talent and competence, and another confounding factor is that it can be hard to understand people more competent than you.
 In the case of college admissions, the cost of making bad admissions decisions takes place over decades, not years.
-In the short term, nobody takes responsibility or accountability for bad admits.

 Why do people go to a ‘prestigious’ school post-grad?